-East Molokai Volcano
+East Molokaʻi Volcano

-The East Molokai Volcano, sometimes also known as Wailau for the Wailau valley on its north side, is an extinct shield volcano comprising the eastern two-thirds of the island of Molokaʻi in the U.S. state of Hawaii.| Tap on a place to explore it |
+The East Molokaʻi Volcano, sometimes also known as Wailau for the Wailau valley on its north side, is an extinct shield volcano comprising the eastern two-thirds of the island of Molokaʻi in the U.S. state of Hawaii.- Type: Volcano with an elevation of 4,961 feet

 - Description: extinct shield volcano comprising the eastern two-thirds of the island of Molokaʻi in the U.S. state of Hawaii.

-- Also known as: “Wailau”
+- Also known as: “East Molokai Volcano” and “Wailau”

 Places of Interest